NateByers/manipRidem/manipRidem.md

 Reshaping
 ========================================================
 - To take a long data frame and convert it to a wide data frame, we use the `dcast()` function
-- We'll use the long data frame we just created using the melt function
+- We'll use the long data frame we just created

 ```r
 long <- melt(wide, id.vars = c("day", "monitor"))